Beduardo56/Beduardo56/README.md

 <sub>*Eletrical Engineer Student* at Unicamp</sub>

 ## My story
-In 2018, I studied clinical maintenance systems at CEB-Unicamp, At this time I'd learned how to apply statistics to data.
+In 2018, I studied clinical maintenance systems at CEB-Unicamp, At this time I'd learned how to apply statistics to data analysis.
 In 2019, I entered in Time Energy, since then I have been working with ML applied to smart meters data (from creating data lake's architecture to deploying ML models).

 My credentials include a Machine learning course from Stanford University, some courses about Python/SQL and a bootcamp that i've learned how to construct a data architecture (Lambda).